pwener/pwener.github.io/README.md

 - Typescript when possible.
 - Functional components.
-- If component have some style format, so made a folder with their css
+- If component have some style code, made a folder with their css.

 ## 🧐 What's inside?